 13. Jovan Musk for Men 8 oz.

 This one is the biggest bottle on the list and the price is not bad either coming in at the high end of the drug store pricing.
-It is recommended for romantic use and its notes are unspecified spices, lavender and citrus.
+It is recommended for romantic use and its notes are unspecified spices, lavender, and citrus.
 Don’t let the lavender or citrus fool you though, this scent does an excellent job of bringing out a man’s natural scent.
 The only drawback is some men will use this as an aftershave.
 I would not because of the possibility of the alcohol stinging an open shaving wound.

 14. Dolce & Gabbana, The One For Men 3.3 oz.

 When one hears of the Italian boys Dolce & Gabbana, we often think of women’s things.
 That’s okay a lot of what they design is for women.
-In fact, this one has a women’s version to it as well.
+In fact, this one has a women’s version of it as well.
 But in my earlier research on the Versace cologne, this one was recommended.
 So when I saw that I was about to have the same cologne on the list twice, I decided to take a look at this one.
 The great thing about this cologne is it does last all day.
 So bear that in mind if you are going to balk at the price tag.
 It is also unique because not many colognes have a tobacco note in them.
 This fragrance is ideal for dates or important business meetings but because of how it projects it is not ideal for partying in crowds.
 If you are going to buy an expensive cologne and only want one, depending on what kind of scent you want, consider this one.

 15. Armani Code For Men 4.2 oz.

 This is another one that even though it is pricey comes highly recommended in several places.
 There is a woman’s version of this as well.
-This is another long lasting fragrance, provided you spray it on one of the pulse points.
+This is another long-lasting fragrance, provided you spray it on one of the pulse points.
 The wrist is the easiest.
 It is somewhat pricey at $68 but worth it in my opinion.
 It is a mild pleasant scent that lasts for hours.

 In conclusion, there is no one cologne that works for everyone.
 The best one for you will depend on many factors.
 The most notable one being how much do you want to spend?
 If you are looking to spend $20 or less and not worry about whether it is genuine or not, go with Lucky You by Liz Claiborne, Mambo by Liz Claiborne, Jovan Musk or Halston.

 The next (and just as important) question is what kind of scent do you want?
 If you want a straight citrus scent, the winner is Happy by Clinique.
 If you want an ocean scent, you want Iris, Energy of the Sea.
 If you want the old-fashioned familiar this is what my dad smelled like, go with Drakkar Noir or Jovan Musk.
 Jovan Musk is not as dated as Drakkar Noir…but it is the most excellent of them all at bringing out a man’s natural scent.
-If you are looking for cologne that people will assume you have status because you are wearing it, you want either The One by Dolce & Gabanna or Armani Code.
+If you are looking for a cologne that people will assume you have status because you are wearing it, you want either The One by Dolce & Gabanna or Armani Code.
 Armani Code lasts longer than almost any cologne on the market where a lot of them on this list have to be reapplied every couple of hours.
 So, feel free to tell yourself that for purposes of justifying the cost…even if you are label obsessed and just want to wear that label.
 Nobody but you needs to know that.